Sofia-UX-UI/portfolio-v.4/content/post/nomad/index.md

 ![Audience](6.jpeg) ![Why language learning](7.jpeg) ![Patterns identified in apps](8.jpeg) ![Patterns identified in learning games](9.jpeg)

+## Steps 5: Game Design & Mechanics

+Though this step was primarily conducted by the Indie Game Developers, it was an excellent opportunity to collaborate and understand more about game mechanics.
+My collaboration came through the Menu design which was created following accessibility guidelines.
+There were some iterations to match the art style of Nomad's notes.

+The localization and narrative was another great point to collaborate since we decided to create the slice of the game for leaning Spanish, driven by the survey results.
+As a result, I contacted some friends from Spain and we decided for Valencia as the first visit.
+After that I created the dialogue of the characters in the coffee shop and asked some friends for voice overs.
+Including a native perspective into the game added valuable and genuine aspect to the game.

+## Steps 5: Pitch preparation

+Pitch preparation involved presenting the project to an expert gaming panel that gaves us feedback on the investors pitch and the presentation of the game.
+The result was mainly positive and we took all the feedback to improve the game afterwards.

 <!--## Bilibili video

 {{< bilibili "BV1d4411N7zD" >}}